sqdlab/SQDToolz/docs/User/InstrumentSpecific/Agilent_N8241A.md

         initial_value: 1.25e9
 ```

-Just set the IP address correctly.
+Just set the IP addresses correctly.
 If the `ivi_dll` location throws an error (e.g. DLL not found), check that the N8241A IVI drivers have been properly installed.
 The AWG should be wired up as follows:

 ![My Diagram3](Agilent_N8241A_MS.drawio.svg)